oe5nvl/rr2/README.md

 # Enalbe Chrome Browser for MIC Tx:

-Type in the asdress fiels in Chrome
+Type in the address field in Chrome

 - chrome://flags

-Add in fiels:
+Add in section:

 "Insecure origins treated as secure
 Treat given (insecure) origins as secure origins.
 Multiple origins can be supplied as a comma-separated list.
 Origins must have their protocol specified e.g. "http://example.com".
 For the definition of secure contexts, see https://w3c.github.io/webappsec-secure-contexts/ – Mac, Windows, Linux, Chrome OS, Android"

 - https://your raspi ip
+- save